Jim-Clack/MiniWebServer/README.md

 - Connection = Client-Server match-up based on IP-Address-and-Port
 - Session = Client-Server match-up based on sessionId(mws) cookie
 - The main loop is in ConnectionHandler, handleRequest()
-- You will have to catch IOException and InterruptedException, although all recoverable exceptions will be handled by the server without throwing.
+- You may want to catch IOException and InterruptedException
+  - (...but recoverable exceptions will be handled by the server)
 - (I'm 75 and  just wrote this, so I hope it's not too old-fashioned.)
-- You may want to contact me at jim.clack@ablestrategies.com
+- If you want to contact me, I'm at jim.clack@ablestrategies.com